Using VA Benefits

 - Loss of the installment payment privilege for all future terms.

-The Veterans Administration requires schools to deduct institutional aid and grants that are designated solely for tuition and fees when certifying your enrollment for the semester.
+The VA requires schools to deduct institutional aid and grants that are designated solely for tuition and fees when certifying your enrollment for the semester.

 Financial aid awards to be deducted before reporting your tuition to the VA include the following: